Why do you need a Google Business Profile?

 This section allows customers to ask questions directly about your business, which you or other users can answer.
 It serves as a platform for addressing customer inquiries, providing helpful information, and enhancing engagement by ensuring accurate and timely responses to potential customers’ queries.

 Google allows you to post current and relevant information in the form of post updates.
 These are a great way to feature what’s new at your business, an upcoming event, or a promotional offer.
-You should plan to upload a photo with each post type, and your detailed text section is limited to 1,500 words.
+Plan to upload a photo with each post type and note that your detailed text section is limited to 1,500 words.

 Add update allows you to post anything under the sun that you’d like to share with your customers.
 It includes a photo, text description, and a button you can use depending on your post.
 It could be a book button, learn more, sign up, buy, order online, or a call button.